Hardcoreprawn/architecture/input/posts/solutions/architecture-review-board.md

 ---
 Title: Architecture Review Board
 Lead: Making sensible decisions and Avoiding the Land of Wait.
-Description: A coherent ARB can help organizations plan and normalize technology decisions.
+Description: A coherent ARB can help organisations plan and normalise technology decisions.
 It can also create a situation where nothing happens, and work goes to die.
 Tags:
   - Architecture
   - Business